 Taro has coached US Veteran National champions and Veteran World Team members in all three weapons.

-Taro coached for many years at the college level, including at Brandeis University, MIT, Brown University, and the University of Massachusetts (Amherst).
+Taro coached for many years at the college level, including at Brandeis University, MIT, and the University of Massachusetts (Amherst).
 His teams have earned national club championship and conference titles, and individuals have earned national and conference honors.

 Assistant coach Lisa Wolf, PhD teaches the introductory lesson series for students new to fencing.
 She is also a nurse and the Director of Research for the Emergency Nursing Association.
 Lisa has been fencing at Riverside since 2009, and actively competes.